Phishing

 What is phishing?

-Cyber criminals are increasingly attempting to trick consumers directly into disclosing personal details or money.
-This form of online crime is known as phishing.
+Scammers are increasingly trying to trick consumers and steal their confidential information and money.
+This type of crime is known as ‘phishing’.

 How do scammers go about phishing?